About us and our ethos

 Tracey Adamson

 Tracey is a qualified trainer and has co-delivered OCN-accredited mediator training for Calm Mediation for several years.
 She is also an assessor of workplace mediators in training.
 She is committed to her ongoing development and has regular professional supervision.
-She is a Trustee and active volunteer mediator with Calm Mediation, London’s largest mediation charity.
+She is an active volunteer mediator with Calm Mediation, London’s largest mediation charity, where she also served as a Trustee 2017-23.

-In her previous 20-year career as a communications professional, including 10 years as a self-employed consultant, Tracey gained experience in the public, private and voluntary sectors.
-She worked in and with NHS and health organisations in London for many years at local, regional and national level.
+In her previous career as a communications professional, Tracey gained experience across the sectors.
+She worked in and with NHS and health organisations for many years at local, regional and national level.
 She enjoyed advising to Board level and collaborating with senior health professionals.

 Tracey has two adult children, enjoys the arts, travel and photography.